 A few parts of the story I found really neat:

-Steve Ross wanted certain buildings to be for non-financial firms (such as 10 HY), and some to be more traditional tenants.
-And it happened.
+- Steve Ross wanted certain buildings to be for non-financial firms (such as 10 HY), and some to be more traditional tenants.

 - Related convinced Coach to become a tenant by buying their old building at the highest appraised value, and selling them a portion of 10 HY at his cost.